brito-rafa/k8s-webhooks/examples-for-projectvelero/README.md

 [case-b directory](/examples-for-projectvelero/case-b/): code and instructions how to setup.

+**Attention**: this use case is very unlikely to happen because the target preferred version should be a stable (v1, v2, etc) version.

 Rationale: `target preferred version != source preferred version; target preferred version belongs in source supported version array`

 RockBand on Source cluster: v1 (preferred), v2beta2, v2beta1